New Humane Chipmunk Trap

 The Trap Is Available from Amazon

 Check the trap daily, as a chipmunk won't last more than 24 hours trapped in the small space without water.
+If you are having a heatwave, check it more often.

 Instructions on the Package